 From the Director's Desk

 NIMHANS has a rich history and a long tradition of excellence and innovation.
 Year on year, it continues to build on its impressive track record of extraordinary achievements while working towards an exciting future.
 I am honoured and privileged to serve as the Director of NIMHANS and lead this prestigious institute.
 The growth of this institute has been propelled over time collectively by our previous Directors and many committed individuals.
-I am grateful to my predecessor, Prof. B. N. Gangadhar, for his leadership and outstanding contribution to NIMHANS.
-He pushed the agenda of enhancing patient care services, strengthening human resources in the field of mental health and neurosciences, stimulating and scaling up clinical, behavioural, laboratory and basic science research and supported policies and programmes in several ways; he laid greater emphasis on digitising various activities, especially service delivery components at NIMHANS.
+I am grateful to my predecessors, their leadership and outstanding contribution to NIMHANS.
+They pushed the agenda of enhancing patient care services, strengthening human resources in the field of mental health and neurosciences, stimulating and scaling up clinical, behavioural, laboratory and basic science research and supported policies and programmes in several ways; laid greater emphasis on digitising various activities, especially service delivery components at NIMHANS.

 Providing quality care for all our patients—who come from various parts of the country—for a variety of mental, behavioural, neurological and neurosurgical problems has been a major focus of NIMHANS.
 From its amalgamation from AIIMH and the Mental Hospital in 1974 to a deemed-to-be university; from deemed university to an Institute of National Importance under an act of Parliament in 2013, it has been a journey of steady progress and significant growth for NIMHANS.
 The advanced facilities of Gamma-Knife, PET MRI, Intra-operative Microscopes, Centralised Laboratory services, new centres for growth in defined areas, creation of new departments, etc. have given succour to the beneficiaries particularly the poor and under-privileged.
 About 1.24 crore consultations have been carried out since the 1980s, which is a testimony to our commitment to patient care.